JustAn0therDev/JustAn0therDev/README.md

-### A programmer currently working with fullstack web development.
+### A programmer striving to get better every day.
+Code quality, testing and performance advocate.